About

 A more-than-capable classical artist as well, Peter has performed such demanding pieces as Igor Stravinsky’s The Rite of Spring, and Gustov Holtz’ The Planets with the Hidden Valley Festival Orchestraunder conductor Dr. Michael Zearott, in Carmel, CA, among others, and has concertized with various orchestras and brass ensembles throughout L.A.

-Mr. Beltran has performed at such venerable venues as: Carnegie Hall, Radio City Music Hall, Avery Fisher Hall (now David Geffen Hall), and Madison Square Garden, in New York; the Ambassador Auditorium, Royce Hall, The Greek Theater, and Universal Ampitheater in Los Angeles; The Sands Hotel and Resort in Las Vegas; the Fox Theater in Atlanta; Places des Arts in Montreal; the Vienna Opera House; Royal Festival Hall in London; State Theatre in Sydney, Queensland Performing Arts, Arts Center in Melbourne, Crown Theatre in Perth, and Adelaide Festival Centre in Australia, and such iconic venues as Santiago de Campostela Cathedral in Spain, and The Campo Pequeno Bullring and Stadium in Lisbon, Portugal, among others.
+Mr. Beltran has performed at such venerable venues as: Carnegie Hall, Radio City Music Hall, Avery Fisher Hall (now David Geffen Hall), and Madison Square Garden, in New York; the Ambassador Auditorium, Royce Hall, The Greek Theater, and Universal Amphitheater in Los Angeles; The Sands Hotel and Resort in Las Vegas; the Fox Theater in Atlanta; Places des Arts in Montreal, Quebec, Canada; the Vienna Opera House in Austria; Royal Festival Hall in London, England; State Theatre in Sydney, Queensland Performing Arts, Arts Center in Melbourne, Crown Theatre in Perth, and Adelaide Festival Centre in Australia; Santiago de Campostela Cathedral in Spain; and The Campo Pequeno Bullring and Stadium in Lisbon, Portugal, among many others.

-Mr. Beltran has played major jazz festivals in the U.S., and in Europe, such as: the Nice Jazz Festival in Nice, France; the Belgium Rhythm 'N' Blues Festival in Peer, Belgium; the Blackpool International Jazz Festival in Blackpool, England; the "Jazz in Paradise" Cancun Jazz Festival in Mexico; the Playboy Jazz Festival at the Hollywood Bowl, and the Monterey Jazz Festival; the Chicago Jazz Festival at Navy Pier, and Ravinia and Meadowbrook Jazz Festivals in Illinois; and Wolf Trap in Vienna, VA, in addition to many others worldwide.
-Pete has appeared in such iconic nightclubs as The Blue Note, and The Vanguard in New York; Ronnie Scott's Jazz Club in London, England; the Great American Music Hall in San Francisco; J.B.
-Scott's in Albany, NY, and many more, and performed at colleges, universities, and high schools from coast-to-coast.
+Mr. Beltran has performed in such major jazz festivals in the U.S. and Europe as: the Nice Jazz Festival in Nice, France; the Belgium Rhythm ‘N’ Blues Festival in Peer, Belgium; the Blackpool International Jazz Festival in Blackpool, England; the “Jazz in Paradise” Cancun Jazz Festival in Mexico; the Playboy Jazz Festival at the Hollywood Bowl in Los Angeles; the Monterey Jazz Festival; the JVC Jazz Festival at Avery Fisher Hall in New York; the Chicago Jazz Festival at Navy Pier; Ravinia, and Meadowbrook Jazz Festivals in Illinois; and Wolf Trap in Vienna, VA, and many others.
+Pete has appeared in such iconic nightclubs as The Blue Note, and The Vanguard in New York; Ronnie Scott’s Jazz Club in London, England; the Great American Music Hall in San Francisco, CA; J.B.
+Scott’s in Albany, NY, and many others, and performed at high schools, colleges, and universities from coast-to-coast.

-Altogether, Mr. Beltran has performed in every state of the United States (except Hawaii), as well as in Argentina, Australia, Austria, Belgium, Canada, Denmark, The Dominican Republic, England, France, Germany, Greece, Ireland, Italy, Jamaica, Japan, Malaysia, Mexico, The Netherlands (Holland), Norway, The Philippines, Portugal, Russia, Scotland, Singapore, Spain, Sweden, Switzerland, Thailand, Uruguay, and West Germany.
+Mr. Beltran has performed in every state of the United States (except Hawaii), as concertized in Argentina, Australia, Austria, Belgium, Canada, Denmark, The Dominican Republic, England, France, Germany (including then West Germany), Greece, Ireland, Italy, Jamaica, Japan, Malaysia, Mexico, The Netherlands, Norway, The Philippines, Portugal, Russia, Scotland, Singapore, Spain, Sweden, Switzerland, Thailand, and Uruguay.

 Tenor Saxophone

-Bob Cooper- R.I.P., Pete Christlieb, Don Menza, Bob Mintzer (tenor & baritone), Steve Marcus (tenor, soprano & clarinet)- R.I.P., Benny Maupin, Roger Neumann- R.I.P., Dick Mitchell (tenor & soprano), Ray Hermann, Bill Perkins, Walt Weiskopf, Gary Pribek, Ken Hitchcock, Benny Maupin, Justo Almario, John Stephens, Dave Posey, Gary Herbig, Pat Ingram, Larry Covelli, Jim Quam, Mel Kunkle, Ian Dahlberg, (woodwinds), Tony Garcia
+Bob Cooper- R.I.P.; Pete Christlieb; Don Menza; Bob Mintzer (tenor & baritone); Steve Marcus (tenor, soprano & clarinet)- R.I.P.; Benny Maupin; Roger Neumann- R.I.P.; Dick Mitchell (tenor & soprano); Ray Hermann; Bill Perkins; Walt Weiskopf; Gary Pribek; Ken Hitchcock; Benny Maupin; Justo Almario; Dan Kaneyuki (woodwinds); John Stephens; Dave Posey; Gary Herbig; Pat Ingram; Larry Covelli; Jim Quam; Mel Kunkle; Ian Dahlberg; (woodwinds), and Tony Garcia.

 Alto Saxophone

-Phil Woods- R.I.P, Lanny Morgan, Bob Militello (alto & soprano), Andy Fusco (alto & flute), Chuck Wilson, Charles Owens, Ray Reed, Kim Richmond (alto and woodwinds), Mike Smith, Dave D'Angelo, Joe Romano, Ted Nash, Steve Elliot- R.I.P., Anne Patterson, Jim Ercole (woodwinds), Adolfo "Fuzzy" Martinez
+Phil Woods- R.I.P., Lanny Morgan; Bob Militello (alto & soprano); Andy Fusco (alto & flute)- R.I.P.; Chuck Wilson; Charles Owens; Ray Reed; Kim Richmond (alto and woodwinds)- R.I.P.; Nicole McCabe (alto & flute); Mike Smith; Dave D’Angelo; Joe Romano; Ted Nash; Steve Elliot- R.I.P.; Anne Patterson; Jim Ercole (woodwinds), Adolfo “Fuzzy” Martinez.

 Baritone Saxophone

-Bob Efford (baritone & bass clarinet), Keith Bishop (baritone & woodwinds), Bob Mintzer, Turso "Turk" Mauro, Glen Wilson, Greg Smith, James Farnsworth- R.I.P., Jim Sharpe, Beverly Dahlke
+Bob Efford (baritone & bass clarinet); David Urquidi (baritone & bass clarinet); Keith Bishop (baritone & woodwinds; Bob Mintzer (baritone & woodwinds); Turso “Turk” Mauro; Glen Wilson; Greg Smith; James Farnsworth- R.I.P.; Jim Sharpe; Beverly Dahlke.

 Trumpet

-John Madrid- R.I.P., Harry James, Conti Condoli- R.I.P., Carl Saunders, Frank Szabo- R.I.P., Dennis Farias- R.I.P., Roger Ingram, Wayne Bergeron, Charles Turner, Sal Cracchiolo, Dave Stahl, Bob Coassin, Simo Salimenen, Greg Wing, John Thomas (no. 2), John Thomas (no. 1), Walt Johnson, Joe Davis- R.I.P., John Harborough, Gary Halopoff, Bob Summers, Oscar Brashear, Don Rader, Waymon Reed, Ron Stout, Steve Huffstetter, Walt Fowler, John Marshall, Bob Doll, Clay Jenkins, Little Johnny Coles, Mike "Jack" McGovern, Steve Lambert, John Harbaugh, Doug Clark, Ken Scharf, Chris Paisin, Dave Hoffman (trumpet, comp. & arr.), Larry Lunetta, Darrel Gardner, Scott Wright, Brian Mantz, Howie Shearer, Stacy Rowles, Bobby Rodriguez, Bobby Loya, Mike Mercado, Paul Lopez (trumpet, comp. & arr.)- R.I.P., Nick "Count" Buono
+Brian Swartz; John Madrid- R.I.P.; Harry James- R.I.P.; Conti Condoli- R.I.P.; Carl Saunders- R.I.P.; Frank Szabo- R.I.P.; Dennis Farias- R.I.P.; Roger Ingram; Wayne Bergeron; Charles Turner; Sal Cracchiolo; Dave Stahl; Bob Coassin; Simo Salimenen; Greg Wing; John Thomas (1); John Thomas (2); Walt Johnson; Joe Davis- R.I.P.; John Harborough; Gary Halopoff- R.I.P.; Bob Summers; Oscar Brashear; Don Rader; Waymon Reed- R.I.P.; Ron Stout; Steve Huffstetter; Walt Fowler; John Marshall; Bob Doll; Clay Jenkins; Little Johnny Coles; Mike “Jack” McGovern- R.I.P.; Steve Lambert; John Harbaugh; Doug Clark; Ken Scharf; Chris Paisin; Dave Hoffman (trumpet, comp. & arr.); Larry Lunetta; Darrel Gardner; Scott Wright; Brian Mantz; Howie Shearer; Stacy Rowles; Dr. Bobby Rodriguez; Bobby Loya; Mike Mercado; Paul Lopez (trumpet, comp. & arr.)- R.I.P., Nick “Count” Buono; Mike Campagna; Mike Cordone; Landon Grigsby; Jason Colby; Michael Gutierrez; Nate Johnson.

 Trombone